 The Size Zero Myth:

 I intend to take a vacation every year, but whenever I try to plan a vacation, I realize it’s too expensive.
-I am a normal working person and do not have extravagant income to take expensive vacations every year.
+I am a normal working person and do not have an extravagant income to take expensive vacations every year.
 I have too many expenses.

-I just can’t afford it!
+I just can’t afford a vacation!

 The Wise Hero Reality: